International Institute of Philosophy

-The International Institute of Philosophy (French: Institut International de Philosophie, IIP) is an international body of leading philosophers, named by election only, and limited by statute to 115 members.
-It has counted among its members Jean-Paul Sartre, Bertrand Russell, Sarvepalli Radhakrishnan, Georg Henrik von Wright, Philippa Foot, Bernard Williams, Jean Wahl, Peter Strawson, Jan Patocka, Theodor Oizerman, Karl Löwith, Chen Bo, Raymond Klibansky, Tomonobu Imamichi, Giovanni Gentile, Hans-Georg Gadamer, and Ruth Barcan Marcus.
+The International Institute of Philosophy (Institut International de Philosophie, IIP) is an international body of leading philosophers, named by election only, and limited by statute to 115 members.

+It has counted among its members Jean-Paul Sartre, Bertrand Russell, Sarvepalli Radhakrishnan, Georg Henrik von Wright, Philippa Foot, Bernard Williams, Jean Wahl, Peter Strawson, Jan Patocka, Theodor Oizerman, Karl Löwith, Raymond Klibansky, Tomonobu Imamichi, Giovanni Gentile, Hans-Georg Gadamer, and Ruth Barcan Marcus.

 History

 The institute was founded in 1937 by representatives of the Sorbonne and Lund University, with its headquarters in Paris.
 The founding president was Léon Robin; The two particularly proactive founders and vice presidents were Åke Petzäll (Sweden) and Raymond Bayer (France).

 Organization

 There is a president, elected for three years, and two vice-presidents.
 Together with three assessors, they represent the academy on the board and externally.
 Pierre Aubenque (1929–2020) was the long-time (re-electable) Secretary General.
 The current Secretary General is Pascal Engel (Paris IV / EHESS).

 Members are co-opted based on suggestions from members from different nations.
 From countries with larger philosophical traditions, from five (Germany) to nine (France) philosophers are members of the Academy, while smaller countries are usually represented by one or two members.
 At present, just over a hundred members come from almost 40 countries.